Address correspondence to:

 - After the 2018 Survey, the Paff arborist placed a numbered metal tag near the base of each canopy tree.

-- Anyone who would like a copy of the Paff Arborist's Survey Report prepared for Citrus County and Floral City Heritage Council is available here.
+- Anyone who would like a copy of the Paff Arborist's Survey Report prepared for Citrus County and Floral City Heritage Council can contact the Heritage Council directly.